First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: LArTPC Reconstruction and At-Rest Annihilation Selection

 \section{LArTPC Reconstruction and At-Rest Annihilation Selection}

 Following the antiproton beamline reconstruction and selection of Sec.~\ref{sec:beamline}, the second reconstruction and selection phase happens in the LArTPC.
-In this phase, LArTPC data analysis employs a hybrid manual/automated reconstruction process, culminating in the determination of final candidates on an event-by-event basis using hand-scanning and hand-clustering methods as well as utilizing a ranged-based particle identification (PID) algorithm on both the incoming antiprotons and the outgoing particles from the annihilation vertex.
+In this phase, we use a hybrid manual/semi-automated reconstruction process, culminating in the determination of final candidates on an event-by-event basis using hand-scanning and hand-clustering methods.
+A ranged-based particle identification (PID) algorithm on both the incoming antiprotons and the outgoing particles from the annihilation vertex.